The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: Introduction

 \subsubsection{Refined Iwasawa theory}

 In a series of his papers \cite{kurihara-fitting, kurihara-documenta, kurihara-plms, kurihara-iwasawa-2012, kurihara-munster}, Kurihara developed refined Iwasawa theory and the theory of Kolyvagin systems of Gauss sum type to study the structure of Selmer groups.
-It is remarkable that Iwasawa himself was also interested in Kurihara's refinement of the Iwasawa main conjecture \cite{kato-survey}.
+Iwasawa himself was also interested in Kurihara's refinement of the Iwasawa main conjecture \cite{kato-survey}.

-In \cite[Theorem B]{kurihara-munster}, Kurihara obtained Theorem \ref{thm:refined-bsd} via the theory of Kolyvagin systems of Gauss sum type under the following assumptions: \begin{itemize} \item $E$ has non-anomalous good ordinary reduction at $p$, \item $p$ does not divide all the Tamagawa factors of $E$, \item $\overline{\rho}$ is surjective, \item the $\mu$-invariant of of the $p$-adic $L$-function of $E$ is zero, \item the Iwasawa main conjecture for $E$ holds, and \item the $p$-adic height pairing is non-degenerate. \end{itemize} His argument is completely different from ours, and this difference can be compared with the difference between cyclotomic unit Kolyvagin systems and Kolyvagin systems of Gauss sums in classical Iwasawa theory.
+In \cite[Thm.
+B]{kurihara-munster}, Kurihara obtained Theorem \ref{thm:refined-bsd} for elliptic curves with good ordinary reduction via the theory of Kolyvagin systems of Gauss sum type under various assumptions including $\mu = 0$ for $p$-adic $L$-functions and the non-degeneracy of the $p$-adic height pairing.

+His argument is completely different from ours, and this difference can be compared with the difference between cyclotomic unit Kolyvagin systems and Kolyvagin systems of Gauss sums in classical Iwasawa theory.
 In \cite{kurihara-munster}, Kurihara explicitly constructed a certain skew-Hermitian relation matrix to present the structure of Selmer groups and the matrix is essentially equivalent to the organizing matrix constructed by Mazur--Rubin \cite{mazur-rubin-organizing}.
-In our approach, we completely bypass the construction of such matrices, and our work does not involve any $p$-adic height pairing.
+In our approach, we do not construct such matrices, and no $p$-adic height pairing is involved.
 Recently, Kurihara also obtained the same result for the supersingular reduction case with $a_p(E) = 0$ under similar assumptions \cite{kurihara-analytic-quantities}.
 In this sense, Theorem \ref{thm:refined-bsd} generalizes Kurihara's results by removing all the serious Iwasawa-theoretic assumptions.